 The night passed by quickly.
 Despite of sleep deprivation, I felt whole to wake up to the morning sun.
 After I said goodbye to Sir Chingjare, I left for the Himalayas on a bicycle.

 I released my grasp on the handlebars as soon as Mount Everest came into view.
 A coating of snow veneered its summit, depicting it as the Tibetan name it was given: Chomolungma.
 It means ?The Mother Goddess of the Universe?.
 I could see why it was called that.
 Its height of 29,035 feet is superior than anything witnessed by the naked eyes.
 With a sigh, I paced towards Mount Cho Oyu.

 Trekking Mount Cho Oyu was, surprisingly, as diligent as hiking Mount Everest.
 It would take a copious amount of blisters to find the Himalayan blue poppy.
 But it would be worth it.
 I hoped.

 She sniffed the flower wistfully, and tears rolled down her face in the most elegant way.
 They deposited onto the poppy, and as I watched, the flower grew bigger and levitated in midair.
 She rose into the sky and motioned the poppy towards her.
 She hovered above it like an angel now, because she was not a phantasm anymore, but a ghost with physical substance.
 She was really beautiful when I saw her in her relatively human form.
 Her white gown was stunningly shining in the dim, blue light.
 With a smile, she waved to me.
 I smiled back, absolutely grateful that I helped this lost soul get a second chance at life.
-She turned and rose into the air, like an angel that she was now.
+She turned and rose into the air to the Sea of Life.